Leslie Schneider Leslie Schneider

 Day-in-the-life of a space utilization study

-On May 7, 2019 FacilityQuest started a two-week utilization study for a well known tech company in one of it’s European offices.
+FacilityQuest performed a two-week utilization study for a well known tech company in one of it’s European offices.
 A utilization study gathers data about "how many people are doing what activities in what types of spaces."
 This study covers 14 floor plans in three locations.
 We've never before told the space utilization data gathering story as it unfolds day-by-day!

 Day One of #ProjectSatisfaction